APLMOOC/APLMOOC/docs/course/ch2/part4.md

 	When applied to a single argument, ⍴X, it acts as the *shape* operator; when two arguments are given one on either side, X⍴Y, it acts as the *reshape* operator.

 	The former function is the monadic function associated to the symbol ⍴, and the latter is the dyadic function associated with the symbol ⍴.

-	Many symbols in APL admit both monadic and dyadic functions, take a look at (link to apl vocab sheet) to see the different functions associated to different APL symbols.

 The reshape operator acts by returning an array whose entries are the entries of its right operand, and whose axes are specified by a vector of integers as its left operand, more concretely,